3442853561/about-us/README.md

 ## F.A.Q.

+- Are you endorsed by rust-lang?
+  - Not yet!
 - Is this an abstraction layer over native UI on each platform?
   - No. Each element in the UI model will come with a specification on how it should look when rendered.
 Additionally when designing the model no consideration will be given to the constraints imposed by native UI frameworks.
 That being said, if a